Theory of categories: Twentieth-century development

 In the twentieth century the primacy of the division between the subjective and the objective, or between mind and matter, was disputed by, among others, Bertrand Russell and Gilbert Ryle.
-Philosophy began to move away from the metaphysics of categorisation towards the linguistic problem of trying to differentiate between, and define, the words being used.
+Philosophy began to move away from the metaphysics of categorization towards the linguistic problem of trying to differentiate between, and define, the words being used.
 Ludwig Wittgenstein’s conclusion was that there were no clear definitions which we can give to words and categories but only a "halo" or "corona" of related meanings radiating around each term.
 Gilbert Ryle thought the problem could be seen in terms of dealing with "a galaxy of ideas" rather than a single idea, and suggested that category mistakes are made when a concept (e.g. "university"), understood as falling under one category (e.g. abstract idea), is used as though it falls under another (e.g. physical object).
 With regard to the visual analogies being used, Peirce and Lewis, just like Plotinus earlier, likened the terms of propositions to points, and the relations between the terms to lines.
 Peirce, taking this further, talked of univalent, bivalent and trivalent relations linking predicates to their subject and it is just the number and types of relation linking subject and predicate that determine the category into which a predicate might fall.
 Primary categories contain concepts where there is one dominant kind of relation to the subject.
 Secondary categories contain concepts where there are two dominant kinds of relation.
 Examples of the latter were given by Heidegger in his two propositions "the house is on the creek" where the two dominant relations are spatial location (Disjunction) and cultural association (Inherence), and "the house is eighteenth century" where the two relations are temporal location (Causality) and cultural quality (Inherence).
 A third example may be inferred from Kant in the proposition "the house is impressive or sublime" where the two relations are spatial or mathematical disposition (Disjunction) and dynamic or motive power (Causality).
-Both Peirce and Wittgenstein introduced the analogy of colour theory in order to illustrate the shades of meanings of words.
-Primary categories, like primary colours, are analytical representing the furthest we can go in terms of analysis and abstraction and include Quantity, Motion and Quality.
-Secondary categories, like secondary colours, are synthetic and include concepts such as Substance, Community and Spirit.
+Both Peirce and Wittgenstein introduced the analogy of color theory in order to illustrate the shades of meanings of words.
+Primary categories, like primary colors, are analytical representing the furthest we can go in terms of analysis and abstraction and include Quantity, Motion and Quality.
+Secondary categories, like secondary colors, are synthetic and include concepts such as Substance, Community and Spirit.

 Apart from these, the categorial scheme of Alfred North Whitehead and his Process Philosophy, alongside Nicolai Hartmann and his Critical Realism, remain one of the most detailed and advanced systems in categorial research in metaphysics.